 Although it may be tempting to take out a cheaper accident and illness policies offered through general insurance, it could be a false economy.
 Such policies are not guaranteed renewable.
 Every year you’ll need to be reassessed, so it could prove a false economy if you developed a medical condition and couldn’t renew.

-If you already have a pre-existing health condition, you could consider an income protection policy offering accident-only cover.
+If you already have a per-existing health condition, you could consider an income protection policy offering accident-only cover.

 Income protection insurance is often dismissed as a luxury until you actually need it.
 You would not think twice about insuring your ute should something happen to it, so why think twice about insuring your ability to earn an income should something happen to you.